LuckySikolia/FCC-FrontEnd/README.md

 #project ten: Tribute page (ert project)
 this project is an unquided project that tested my knowledge on concepts learnt from the begining.

+#project eleven: Balance Sheet
+this project taught me how to use pseudo selectors, how to change different element states and other triggers.